 - Guard your medical information closely: Never enter sensitive health or personal information on a website unless you are certain it’s legitimate.
 Examples of legitimate sites are your healthcare provider or your doctor’s online portal.
 Double check the URLs of these websites if you arrived at them through a link and did not type the address into the address bar yourself.
 Avoid leaving your healthcare or insurance websites open when you’re not at your computer, especially if you’re on a public or shared computer.

 - When in doubt, double check: Be suspicious of anyone sending you emails or messages claiming to be a doctor, a healthcare provider, an insurance company or a Medicare provider.
-If they ask for personal information they are likely fraudulent, as these companies won’t discuss sensitive information over an unsecure email.
+If they ask for personal information they are likely fraudulent, as these companies won’t discuss sensitive information over an insecure email.
 If you’re ever in doubt, call your doctor, insurance provider or the Medicare office directly.
 Medicare representatives can be reached at 800-633-4227.

 10 Steps for Staying Safe Online